-Figure 4 is a graphical representation of the DoD "triple constraint" of cost, schedule, and performance.
+Figure 4 is a graphical representation of the DoD triple constraint of cost, schedule, and performance.
 The goal on each axis is to move to the center, the cloud that depicts system completion.
 The red marks show the incremental attainment of the various targets of cost, schedule, and performance.
-The bi-directional arrows indicate the "one step forward, two steps back" progress often seen in system developments.
+The bidirectional arrows indicate the one step forward, two steps back progress often seen in system developments.
 For example, the contract point is a critical, established event, but one that is often revisited in the course of a system development.
-Cost is re-evaluated, performance is re-assessed, and schedules are redone.
-The dynamic changes occur in both directions representing the idea that the dynamics of the development consists of both success and failure (as measured through cost, schedule, and performance)-a back and forth.
+Cost is reevaluated, performance is reassessed, and schedules are redone.
+The dynamic changes occur in both directions, representing the idea that the dynamics of the development consists of both success and failure (as measured through cost, schedule, and performance)-a back and forth.

 While Figure 4 emphasizes the dynamic nature of the entire project planning and execution process, it is at best a simplistic view of an extremely dynamic process.
-The current test of the whether the schedule was planned correctly and executed flawlessly is whether the cost, schedule, and performance axes are addressed and kept moving towards system completion.
-Unfortunately, in the defense world, we focus almost exclusively on cost, and to a lesser degree performance, while ignoring for the most part, the impact on and of the schedule.
+The current test of whether the schedule was planned correctly and executed flawlessly is whether the cost, schedule and performance axes are addressed and kept moving towards system completion.
+Unfortunately, the defense world focuses almost exclusively on cost, and to a lesser degree, performance, while ignoring for the most part the impact on and of the schedule.
 We have discussed this emphasis on cost and performance in previous papers.